Frequently Asked Questions

 Why is typing required for an MLA?

-Achieving a moderate typing speed of 40 wpm is important for employment as an MLA since computers are used on a regular basis.
+Achieving a moderate typing speed of 40 wpm (words per minute) is important for employment as an MLA, since computers are used on a regular basis.

 As technology becomes more commonplace in the workforce, more people need to know how to type accurately and quickly.
-Some professions require faster typing speeds than others: a secretary or receptionist must type 55 – 80wpm.
-40wpm is a moderate speed and will ensure that the MLA candidate will be able to accomplish the required computer work effectively.
+Some professions require faster typing speeds than others: a secretary or receptionist must type 55 – 80 wpm.
+40 wpm ensures that you will be able to accomplish the required computer work effectively.

-To be efficient on the job, the MLA must:
+To be efficient on the job as an MLA, you must:

 - Be able to type without looking at the keyboard.